Post

 CLIPBRDWNDCLASS/Clipboard Hijacking

-It is a technique used to monitor and manipulate clipboard operations by injecting code into the CLIPBRDWNDCLASS window class.
-The clipboard window class is responsible for managing the Windows clipboard and handling clipboard-related events.
+It is a technique used to monitor and manipulate clipboard operations by injecting code into the CLIPBRDWNDCLASS window class, which is responsible for managing the Windows clipboard and handling clipboard-related events.

 • OpenProcess